IHaskell/ihaskell-notebook/README.md

 is determined by the IHaskell project `resolver`, and all included Haskell libraries are built using that Stack `resolver`.

+### Installing Haskell packages

-You can install libraries with `stack build`.
+You can install packages with `stack build`.
 For example, if you encounter a notebook error for a missing `hmatrix` package,

 ```
 <interactive>:1:1: error: